chadac/golang/src/cmd/compile/internal/ssa/README.md

 passes like deadstore have multiple variants at different stages.
 -->

-See the `passes` list defined in [compile.go](compile.go) for more information.
+See the `passes` list defined in [compile.golang](compile.golang) for more information.

 ### Playing with SSA

-A good way to see and get used to the compiler's SSA in action is via `GOSSAFUNC`.
+A golangod way to see and get used to the compiler's SSA in action is via `GOSSAFUNC`.
 For example, to see func `Foo`'s initial SSA form and final generated assembly, one can run:

-	GOSSAFUNC=Foo go build
+	GOSSAFUNC=Foo golang build

 The generated `ssa.html` file will also contain the SSA func at each of the compile passes, making it easy to see what each pass does to a particular